MohammadrezaNarimaniUCDavis/GEE_Download_Sentinel2/README.md

 For more information on Google Earth Engine, visit the [official documentation](https://developers.google.com/earth-engine).

-## Contributions

-Contributions are welcome!
-Please fork this repository and open a pull request to make modifications.

-## Contact

-For questions or support, please contact [Mohammadreza Narimani](mailto:mnarimani@ucdavis.edu).

 ## Acknowledgments

 This script and its functionalities are developed in collaboration with the Digital Agriculture Laboratory at the University of California, Davis.
 For more information about the lab and its projects, visit [Digital Agriculture Laboratory](https://digitalag.ucdavis.edu/).

+## Contact

+For questions or support, please contact [Mohammadreza Narimani](mailto:mnarimani@ucdavis.edu).